Etale cohomology, purity and formality with torsion coefficients: Main results in the cohomologically graded case

 The configuration spaces $F_m(\R^d)$ are known to be formal over $\Q$ for any $m$ and $d$.
 However, the question of formality over $\F_\l$ is open as explained in \cite{Salvatore}.
 Using our machinery we deduce some results of formality over $\F_\l$ for configuration spaces $F_m(\mathbb{C}^d)$.
 We will in fact consider the more general problem of the formality of a complement of subspace arrangements.

 \begin{defi} Let $V$ be a $d$-dimensional $K$-vector space.
-We say that a finite set $\{W_i\}_{i\in I}$ subspaces of $V$ is a \textit{good arrangement of codimension $c$ subspaces} if \begin{enumerate} \item [(i)]For each $i \in I$, the subsapce $W_i$ is of codimension $c$. \item [(ii)]For each $i\in I$, the subspaces $\{W_i\cap W_j\}_{j\neq i}$ of $W_i$ form a good arrangment of codimension $c$ subspaces. \end{enumerate} \end{defi}
+We say that a finite family $\{W_i\}_{i\in I}$ subspaces of $V$ is a \textit{good arrangement of codimension $c$ subspaces} if each $W_i$ is of codimension $c$ in $V$ and for each subset $J\subset I$, the codimension of the intersection $\bigcap_{j\in J} W_j$ is a multiple of $c$. \end{defi}

-\begin{rem} In particular the empty set of subspaces is a good arrangement of codimension $c$ subspaces.
-By induction on the size of $I$, we see that this condition is well-defined. \end{rem}
+\begin{rem} It is easy to check that this definition implies the following properties. \begin{enumerate} \item The empty arrangement is good. \item If $\{W_i\}_{i\in I}$ is a good arrangement of codimension $c$ subspaces of $V$, then, for each $J\subset I$, the family $\{W_j\}_{j\in J}$ is a good arrangement of codimension $c$ subspaces of $V$. \item If $\{W_i\}_{i\in I}$ is a good arrangement of codimension $c$ subspaces of $V$, then for each $i\in I$, the family $\{W_j\cap W_i\}_{j\neq i}$ is either a good arrangement of codimension $c$ subspaces of $W_i$ or one of the spaces $W_j\cap W_i$ is equal to $W_i$. \end{enumerate} \end{rem}

+\begin{rem} In \cite[Definition 8.2]{CiHo} we gave an inductive definition of good arrangements which was slightly imprecise.
+We believe that Definition \ref{defi : good arrangement} is more natural and clearer.
+Under this definition we redo the proof of \cite[Proposition 8.6]{CiHo} in the context of Galois actions in Lemma \ref{purity_codim} below. \end{rem}